-Common API Security Vulnerabilities and Solutions
+Common API Security Vulnerabilities & Solutions (2025 Guide)

 APIs are essential for modern software but come with serious security risks.
 99% of organizations report API-related security challenges, and 22% experience breaches.
 These vulnerabilities cost businesses up to $87 billion annually.
 Here’s a quick breakdown of the most common API vulnerabilities and how to fix them: